bic-berkeley/psych-214-fall-2016/installation_on_linux.rst

 .. code-block:: bash

-    # This command will error with unmet dependencies
+    # This command may error with unmet dependencies
     sudo dpkg --install atom-amd64.deb
-    # Fix the dependencies with this command
+    # Fix any unmet dependencies with this command
     sudo apt-get -f install -y

 Install the Atom hydrogen_ plugin with: